microsoft/pxt-calliope/docs/open-source.md

 The [C++ micro:bit runtime](http://lancaster-university.github.io/microbit-docs/), created at [Lancaster University](http://www.lancaster.ac.uk/), provides access to the hardware functions of the micro:bit, as well as a set of helper functions (such as displaying a number/image/string on the LED screen).

-## Packages
+## Extensions

-* [microsoft/pxt-neopixel](https://github.com/microsoft/pxt-neopixel), package for neopixel strips
+* [microsoft/pxt-neopixel](https://github.com/microsoft/pxt-neopixel), extension for neopixel strips
-* [microsoft/pxt-filesystem](https://github.com/microsoft/pxt-filesystem), package for the file system
+* [microsoft/pxt-filesystem](https://github.com/microsoft/pxt-filesystem), extension for the file system
-* [microsoft/pxt-max6675](https://github.com/microsoft/pxt-max6675), package for Temperature Probe (MAX6675)
+* [microsoft/pxt-max6675](https://github.com/microsoft/pxt-max6675), extension for Temperature Probe (MAX6675)